 The project utilizes a community-based participatory research (CBPR) mixed-methods approach that centers community voice in all stages of research.
 Critically, a seven-member Community Advisory and Research Board (CARB), composed of both w88 mobile individuals who have experienced housing instability and who work in key sectors in the community, meets monthly to guide the research.
 The project was derived from the work of Faith in Action (formerly ACTIONN), which spearheaded the creation of Washoe County’s first Affordable Housing Trust Fund in 2019, and the ongoing community organizing efforts of Rios in the Hispanic/w88 mobile community.

-Through community engagement, it became clear that Washoe County’s Hispanic/w88 mobile and undocumented populations faced a unique set of challenges regarding housing and health.
+Through community engagement, it became clear that Washoe County’s Hispanic/Latino and undocumented populations faced a unique set of challenges regarding housing and w88 mobile.
 An ongoing knowledge gap at an institutional level and pandemic-induced disruption of services exacerbated these conditions.
 A concentration of resources available to documented persons and the unhoused means those who are sheltered but are living and working on the margins are overlooked.

 “In the midst of an ongoing w88 mobile crisis, thousands of immigrants are living in fear of eviction, permanent job loss and even deportation,” said Rios. “w88 mobile justice is an essential part of racial, social and economic justice.
 Addressing w88 mobile disparities requires the transformation of institutions and systems that drive racialized dispossession of land, displacement from home and social insecurity, historically and in Nevada today.
 Every child’s first experience should be in a place, a home, where love and care are served.
 They should never have to learn about the pain their parents experience when forced to immigrate because their home is no longer safe.”